RadBia/RadBia/README.md

-I am a motivated and aspiring Java Developer, eager to learn and grow in the field of programming.
-I have completed extensive courses in Java at the Software Development Academy and frontend development at CodeCool, which have provided me with a solid foundation in programming principles.
-Continuously expanding my skill set through various learning resources, I approach projects with enthusiasm and a problem-solving mindset.
-I value collaboration and attention to detail, thriving in dynamic environments that appreciate creativity and foster continuous learning.
+With an engineering mindset and experience working with international teams, I am a dedicated software developer seeking new opportunities to apply my skills and knowledge in the tech industry.
+With over 300 hours of comprehensive training in Java at the Software Development Academy (SDA) and completing a Frontend course at CodeCool, I have built a solid foundation to begin my career as a developer.
+I am eager to embark on my professional journey and contribute to innovative projects.

 ### Languages and Tools:
 [![My Skills](https://skillicons.dev/icons?i=java,spring,mysql,docker,git)](https://skillicons.dev)